Zorua162/mcc.py/README.md

 changes that are not under the control of the maintainer.

-My main goal is to play with the technologies and ideas, so this repo may not be maintained in hte future.
+My main goal is to play with the technologies and ideas, so this repo may not be maintained in the future.

 ## Commands